FrameworkComputer/FrameworkDebugger/README.md

 Note 2: The table above describes the Rp/Rp (both pullup to VBUS) configuration.
 Rd/Rd to GND should also work.

+### Reworking a Type-C Expansion Card

+Instead of using a breakout board, you can re-use an existing TYpe-C expansion card and repurpose it as a CCD UART adapter.

 ## Open Case Debugging

 For this you'll need to connect to various connectors on the board.
 You will have to open the DUT (and cope with the blinking red LEDs due to chassis intrusion).
-Most likely the connectors themselves will not be populated on production boards so you will have to solder them yourself.
+The connectors themselves are not populated on production boards so you will have to solder them yourself.
 See each connector for part numbers.

 ### JECDB